Shetland dialect

 The language is a prototypical contact language in that it emerged due to a specific contact situation, as opposed to a high contact language, which has undergone a high degree of contact, but which has not emerged due to some specific contact situation.
 In addition, the language is a prototypical G-L (Grammar-Lexicon) mixed language, where the bulk of the grammar comes from the language of the original settlers and the bulk of the vocabulary comes from the new settlers.

 The language aligns with both the Continental Scandinavian varieties and the Anglian varieties in having limited morphological fusion, with a few grammatical affixes and some non-linear ablaut (vowel gradation), mainly in the temporal paradigms, with both strong and weak verbs.
 It has a rich word formation in compounding, similar to German and the Scandinavian languages.
 The pronominal system has two politeness distinctions (familiar/polite) and two numbers (singular/plural), and has three demonstrative distances (proximate/distal/remote).
 The nominal system has grammatical gender (masculine/feminine/neuter), expressed pronominally.

 The language has traditionally been classified as, variously, a dialect of Scots or a dialect of English.
 However, the grammar of the language is remarkably aligned with that of Continental Scandinavian, while the lexicon is quite heterogenous.
 The vocabulary is thus a blend of Anglian and Norn, with a noticeable component of Dutch/Low German loanwords.
-On 15th October 2025, the language was formally recognised as a language by ISO registration authority SIL and given the ISO 639-3 code scz.
+On 15th October 2025, the language was formally recognised as a language by ISO 639 Maintenance Agency SIL Global and given the ISO 639-3 code scz.
 As of 2025, the language has not been accepted as an official language in Shetland, and has never been used as an official medium of instruction in education, other than as a curiosity in occasional creative sessions.
 It has been used in fictional writing since at least the 19th century, especially in poetry, children's books, and comic strips or satire.
 Dictionaries of the language have been compiled and published since the mid-19th century.